By Sondre Rasch, Co-founder | Konsus

 1. Explore with action-buttons.
 Users can now find out about services, pricing and contact information in the chat, without having to go to our website or ask.

 2. Talk to bots in channels.
-Invite the bot to existing or new Slack channels, and thereby involve us in a conversation.
+Invite the bot to existing or new Slack channels, and thereby include us in a conversation.
 Anyone in the channel can join the conversation, and @konsus will only see the messages it is tagged in.

 Now, why should you care?